 - Length of content

-Some companies will give you very specific language to use, and others just let you write the post the way you want.
-You find opportunities through sponsored post networks like Aspire IQ, TapInfluence, and Clever.
+Many companies will give you very specific language to use in your posts, and others just let you write the post the way you want.
+In addition, you find opportunities through sponsored post networks like Aspire IQ, TapInfluence, and Clever.

 You’ll need more pageviews for sponsored posts than you do with display ads, but that doesn’t mean you need 100,000+ page views per month to earn a decent amount from sponsored posts.